knpuniversity/symfony4/sfcasts/uploads/uploading-private-files.md

-## Storing Private Files
+# Storing Private Files

 Here's the tricky part: we can't just go into `UploaderHelper` and use the Flysystem filesystem like we did before to save the uploaded file... because *that* writes everything into the `public/uploads/` directory.
 If we need to check security before letting a user download a file, then it *can't* live in the `public/` directory.

-And *that* means that we need a *second* Flysystem filesystem: one that can store things somewhere *outside* the `public/` directory.
+And *that* means we need a *second* Flysystem filesystem: one that can store things somewhere *outside* the `public/` directory.
 Side note: it *is* possible to solve the "private" uploads problem with just *one* filesystem using signed URLs, and we'll talk about it later when we move to S3.